iterative/dvc.org/content/docs/user-guide/data-pipelines/defining-pipelines.md

 ## Parameter dependencies

-A more ML-specific type of dependency is the _hyperparameter_ (`params` field).
+A more narrow type of dependency is the parameter (`params` field), or _hyperparameters_ in machine learning.
 These are simple values used inside your code to tune data processing, modeling attributes, or that determine stage execution in any other way.
 For example, a [random forest classifier] may require a _maximum depth_ value.

 Instead of hard-coding it, your code can read param values from a parameters file. `dvc params` can track any key/value pair inside structured YAML, JSON,